Cocaine Addiction: Everything You Need to Know

 |5-10 weeks after the last dose:||Cravings should have dissipated and most other physical symptoms have subsided.
 Anxiety and depression may continue to persist for days or weeks.|

-There are many different types of drug and alcohol rehab programs for cocaine addiction, including 30 and 60-day treatment programs, but according to the National Institute on Drug Abuse (NIDA), long-term rehab of 90 days or longer produces more positive treatment outcomes.
+There are many different types of cocaine addiction rehab centers that offer 30 and 60-day treatment programs, but according to the National Institute on Drug Abuse (NIDA), long-term rehab of 90 days or longer produces more positive treatment outcomes.

 A long-term drug rehab program helps addicted individuals maintain their sobriety by giving them a safe place to remain sober after detox, providing opportunities to learn and practice coping strategies and life skills, and using therapeutic interventions to address the root causes of their addiction.